Square dance in the neighbourhood open space in the early morning and evening has been very popular in China for more than a decade.

-People enjoyed square dance in a semi-developed urban area (城乡结合部) in the outskirts of Wuhan, the capital city of Hubei Province in the middle reach of Yangzte River.
+People enjoyed square dances in a semi-developed urban area (城乡结合部) on the outskirts of Wuhan, the capital city of Hubei Province in the middle reach of the Yangtze River.

 living on the margins

-These semi-developed areas between rural and urban often quite rundown with cheaper rental costs, thus attracted a large number of low-income earners and jobless non-locals, as well as criminal gangs.
-The situation has been very much improved now comparing to 10 years ago as depicted in the film.
+These semi-developed areas between rural and urban often quite rundown with cheaper rental costs, thus attracting a large number of low-income earners and jobless non-locals, as well as criminal gangs.
+The situation has been very much improved now compared to 10 years ago as depicted in the film.

 There are also bikie gangs in China.
 Some bikies are not just devoted to bike chasing and group fighting but making living out of motorbikes – they steal and dismantle bikes and sold the components for quick cash.